 Avoid using acronyms, industry jargon or colloquialisms that might confuse the judges.
 You’re aiming for the judges to walk away with a clear understanding of the environment you’re operating in and a strong sense of the successes your project delivered.

 That means going back to the start to make sure you’ve entered the right category and complied with the submission guidelines.
 You also need to proofread the full entry (including any supporting materials) and check all documents are in the correct format.
 Don’t get declined or lose points for the finer details not being up to scratch.

 This five-step plan might sound pretty simple and fairly obvious but strategic applications, great projects and well-written entries that comply with the submission guidelines really are the key to writing award entries that get shortlisted.

 Need some help?

 If you’re still feeling daunted about applying for an award, I’m happy to do the leg work for you.
-Get in touch now to see how I could help.
+Get in touch at firstname.lastname@example.org to have a chat.